roykoand/RussianLossesInUkraine/README.md

 cd ~/.vim/bundle
 ln -s ~/RussianLossesInUkraine/ .
 ```
-3. Install `requirements.txt` to the virtual environment:
+3. Install `requirements.txt` dependencies to the virtual environment:
 ```
 cd ~/RussianLossesInUkraine/plugin
 virtualenv env
 pip install -r requirements.txt
 ```
-Edit the second line in the `~/RussianLossesInUkraine/plugin/losses.vim`, and specify your path to the `site-packages` in the eniveronment.
+4. Edit the [second line](plugin/losses.vim#L2) in the `~/RussianLossesInUkraine/plugin/losses.vim`, and specify your path to the `site-packages` in the virtual eniveronment.
 Sorry...